*This piece is part of the ACSblog symposium: "The Future of the U.S. Constitution"

-by Adam Winkler, Professor of Law, UCLA School of Law
+by Adam Winkler, ACS Board Member and Professor of Law, UCLA School of Law

 One might think that the Second Amendment has never been more important to constitutional law.
 In the past decade, the Supreme Court for the first time held unambiguously that the Second Amendment guaranteed an individual’s right to have guns and we have seen hundreds of Second Amendment cases arise in the lower federal courts.
 The provision, which was for decades legally moribund, has been brought to life.
 That is why it may be especially surprising to realize that the Second Amendment is, in fact, becoming increasingly irrelevant.
 And the reasons why tell us something about the nature of constitutional law and the relative importance of political mobilization as compared to legal mobilizations.

 Of course, the Second Amendment is a potent tool of political rhetoric; elected officials will continue to invoke it to justify permissive gun laws.
 In that sense, the Second Amendment is not irrelevant as a matter of politics.
 Yet, the story is much different if we look at the Second Amendment as a matter of constitutional law.
 One of the central purposes of a constitutional provision is to shape the law of the nation, separating out valid laws from invalid ones.
 Today, however, the Second Amendment already has little legal impact – and it is likely to become even less impactful over the next decade.